 Penalty: $5 000 or imprisonment for 12 months, or both.

+[Section 51 amended by No. 77 of 2006 s.
+17.]

 52. Reduction of amount claimed for destruction of an animal or property

 If a claim for compensation under this Act arising out of the destruction of any domestic animal or property, or the death of any animal, as a result of an outbreak of an exotic disease is lodged and the Director General is satisfied that the person by or on whose behalf the claim is made has been convicted in the State, the Commonwealth or any other State or a Territory of the Commonwealth, of an offence which has caused, or has contributed to, —